apache/accumulo-website/tour/ranges-splits.md

 As your data grows larger, Accumulo will split tables into smaller pieces called Tablets.
 Tablets can then be distributed across multiple Tablet Servers.
 By default a table will get split into Tablets on row boundaries, guaranteeing an entire row to be on one Tablet Server.
-We have the ability to tell Accumulo were to split tables by setting split points.
+We have the ability to tell Accumulo where to split tables by setting split points.
 This is done using _addSplits_ in the [TableOperations] API.
 The image below demonstrates how Accumulo splits data.

 ![data distribution]({{ site.url }}/images/docs/data_distribution.png)